HelenGezahegn/aeye-alliance/README.md

 The main objective of this project is to bring awareness of Braille and to bridge the gap of communication between blind and non-blind people.

 ## User Interfaces ##
-* website
+* Website
-* android app
+* Android app

+Our Android app has a cropping function that allows users to take a picture or choose an image of Braille and crop it to get rid of white space around the characters.
+This cropping functionality is important because our model uses ratio image segmentation to distinguish different Braille characters.
 We were able to successfully import and load our model in Android Studio.
-Unfortunately, due to errors with some kernel operations from using Tensorflow with Android Studio, we were not to feed our Braille images into our model.
-[We have posted this error on StackOverFlow.](https://stackoverflow.com/questions/50955816/java-lang-illegalargumentexception-no-opkernel-was-registered-to-support-op-ga) For the time being, we will use our website as the main Braille-to-Text converter.
+Unfortunately, due to errors with some kernel operations from using Tensorflow with Android Studio, we were not able to feed our Braille images into our model.
+[We have posted this error on StackOverFlow.](https://stackoverflow.com/questions/50955816/java-lang-illegalargumentexception-no-opkernel-was-registered-to-support-op-ga).
+For the time being, we will use our website as the main Braille-to-Text converter.

 ## Open Source Dataset ##
 Since we were not able to find an open source or public dataset of images of English Grade 1 Braille, we are planning on releasing our own dataset to be downloaded and used for free.
+At the moment, we have approximately 30,000 Braille characters in our dataset and are continuing to add more.

 ## How to run flask to access our website ##
 1. Make sure your machine has Flask installed in either conda or pip